Paudie O'Donoghue: Club

 O'Donoghue played his club football with both Ballylongford and Shannon Rangers.
 It was a very successful time for both sides during his career.

 He won his first Kerry Senior Football Championship title in 1964 when the North Kerry side overcame East Kerry in the final.
 They would later go on to win the first ever Munster Senior Club Football Championship by beating Clare champions Cooraclare.

 He lined out in a second final in 1971 where Rangers lost out to Mid Kerry.
 The following season O'Donoghue and co qualified for another final where they again faced Mid Kerry, the result went the way of the North Kerry side as O'Donoghue picked up his second county title as was also the side captain.

 He was again on the losing side in 1974 to Kenmare.
-In 1977 O'Donoghue was now a veteran of the team and lined out in an all North Kerry final with Feale Rangers.
+In 1977 O'Donoghue was now a veteran of the team and lined out in an all North Kerry final against Feale Rangers.
 In the end O'Donoghue won his third title.